bubblydiddles/assignment_control_software/README.md

 Display the boolean values of the safety system sensors

-For a laser to function the first 14 bits of its corresponding safety system must be TRUE and bits 15 and 16 must be FALSE and the GPS must have armed the system.
-If these conditions are met set the laser to TRUE (laser1 and safety_system1, laser2 and safetysystem2)
+If the first 14 bits of its corresponding safety system are TRUE and bits 15 and 16 are FALSE and the system is armed by the GPS, set the laser to TRUE (laser1 and safety_system1, laser2 and safetysystem2).
+If one of these conditions is not met set the laser back to FALSE

+If the sending server has stopped or no new messages are received for 2 seconds set both lasers to FALSE and disarm the system and wait for the server to start sending new messages.

+## Deliver and Grading

+To complete your work, please add `TimBerrier` as a contributer to your github repo when you're done, send an email to let us know.
+We will send you an invite to present your app.

+Your work will be judged as follows:
+- 40% coding style
+- 40% functionality
+- 20% presentation